MPhil Electrical and Electronic Engineering / Overview

 The Degree of Master of Philosophy (MPhil) is a research degree in which the student pursues a single project for a period of one year.

-Our School is one of the largest electrical and electronic engineering schools in the UK.
+Our Department is one of the largest electrical and electronic engineering departments in the UK.
 We have strong links with industry in a number of sectors and are renowned for our theoretical and applied research.
 We have over 70 academic staff and their research interests cover virtually all aspects of the subject; from the generation and distribution of electrical energy through to photonics and functional materials.

-More information about the areas of research interest in the School can be found on the following web pages:
+More information about the areas of research interest in the Department can be found on the following web pages:

 To find out more about the research interests of a particular member of staff visit the staff profiles: